 - In step 5, the SMF checks whether the UE is inside or outside the MBS service area.

-- If the SMF detects that the UE is inside the MBS service area, the SMF continues the process of multicast session join as specified in clause 7.2.1.3.
-The SMF sends the UE a PDU Session Modification Command indicating a Join Accept as a response to the Join Request.
+- If the SMF detects that the UE is inside the MBS service area, the SMF continues the process of multicast session join as specified in clause 7.2.1.3 with the following additions:

+- The SMF sends the UE a PDU Session Modification Command indicating a Join Accept as a response to the Join Request.
 The Joint Accept includes the MBS service area (i.e. Cell ID list or TAI list).

-The multicast session information sent by the SMF to the NG-RAN includes the MBS service area (i.e. Cell ID list or TAI list).
+- The multicast session information sent by the SMF to the NG-RAN includes the MBS service area (i.e. Cell ID list or TAI list).

 - If the SMF detects that the UE is outside the MBS service area, the SMF rejects the multicast session join, so sends a Join Reject to the UE indicating that the MBS join is rejected.
 The Joint Reject includes the reject reason (outside of local service area) and the MBS service area (i.e. Cell ID list or TAI list).